cosmos/ibc/README.md

 #### Stage 4 - `Finished`
 - _**Purpose**_:
-  * Indicate that the addition is included in the formal ICS system.
+  * Indicate that the addition is included in the formal ICS system
 - _**Entrance Criteria**_:
   * Everything from stages 1,2,3
-  * Acceptance tests are written and merged into the Cosmos-SDK and other relevant downstream users
+  * Acceptance tests are written and merged into the Cosmos-SDK and other relevant downstream repositories
   * At least one spec compatible implementation exists
   * All files in the `./spec/{{ .Spec.Number }}-{{ .Spec.Name}}/` directory are up to date and merged into the `cosmos/ics` repo
 - _**Acceptance Signifies**_: